My Unfinished Becoming of a Dancer...

+We are creators and performers in dance theater productions with musician Annie Hart.
+Currently, we are building a dance-theater trilogy, PASTFUTUREPRESENT: Oh Everything.
 The first production, Monster Mourning, premiered in 2023 and was remounted in 2024 to sold-out runs.
 The second, One Door Closes and Another Door Closes, premiered in May 2025, also to sold-out houses.
-Our third and final piece of the trilogy, rooted in the present, will premiere in 2027.
-After more than two decades of performing, choreographing, and touring, I am still in awe that discovering how movement reveals our most essential self, our most-honest truths, and our very real relationship patterning is never-ending.
+Our third and final piece of the trilogy, set in the present, will premiere in 2027.

 Upcoming Performances